“These remedies cure… by flooding our bodies with the beautiful vibrations of our Higher Nature” – Edward Bach

 They can also be used effectively with animals, plants, and environments.

-I believe flower essences also have a radical political component to them.
-As the amazing activist Angela Davis writes, “I think our notions of what counts as radical have changed over time.
-Self-care and healing and attention to the body and spiritual dimensions — all of this is now a part of radical social justice struggles… And I think that now we’re thinking deeply about the connections between what happens in the interior life and what happens in the social world” (http://www.yesmagazine.org).
-Because we live among forms of structural violence (hovering around gender, gender-identity, race, sexuality, disability, among others) most of us feel that we carry some residue of trauma, which impacts our emotional lives in immeasurable ways.
+Healing is activism, and activism is sacred.
+As activist and scholar Angela Davis writes, “I think our notions of what counts as radical have changed over time.
+Self-care and healing and attention to the body and spiritual dimensions – all of this is now a part of radical social justice struggles… And I think that now we’re thinking deeply about the connections between what happens in the interior life and what happens in the social world” (http://www.yesmagazine.org).
+Because we live among forms of structural violence (hovering around gender, gender-identity, race, sexuality, among others) most of us feel that we inhabit trauma.
+This trauma – whether personal, collective, ancestral – impacts our emotional lives in immeasurable ways.
 Remedies made from flowers, in particular, are invaluable in healing and transmuting these patterns so that we are no longer at their effect.
-Flower essences can free our self-concept, grow our community visioning, and allow for new definitions of what is possible — definitions that include radical honoring of self and the dynamic, mysterious, and ever-becoming beings we are.
+Flower essences can free our self-concept, grow our community visioning, bring reconciliation with the past, and allow for new definitions of what is possible – definitions that include radical honoring of self and the dynamic, messy, mysterious, and ever-becoming beings we are.
 As we heal inwardly, our outward social collective transforms, and we clear a more beautiful pathway for the generations to come.

 How to take Essences